Create a group

 --protocol <protocol>

-— protocol name from the list below.
-If you do not specify a parameter, any protocols will be allowed:icmp
+is the name of the protocol from the list below.
+If you do not specify the parameter, any protocols will be allowed:icmp

 — ICMP;tcp